baseonballs/mpower-sitedocs/site-docs/mathematics/elem/number-sets/integers.md

 # Integers - \( \mathbb{Z} \)

 **Integers** are a fundamental concept in mathematics, extending the concept of natural numbers to include negative numbers and zero.
 They are used in a wide range of mathematical operations and theories and form the basis for more advanced number systems.
-This discourse provides an in-depth look at integers, their properties, and their role in mathematics.
+This section provides an in-depth look at integers, their properties, and their role in mathematics.

 ---